 This program offers short-term, confidential counseling for active Michigan Medicine employees and their immediate families.
 Counselors can help employees work through workplace and personal problems.

-Mental and emotional health resources and online screenings to help you manage the ups and downs of life.
+Mental and emotional health resources, online screenings, and other programs to help you manage the ups and downs of life.

 Many women experience a phenomenon called “postpartum blues."

 U-M Benefits and Policies